Red Banana Raspberry Popsicles

 Calories per serving: 116

-- Peel bananas and place in blender or food processor with yogurt, maple syrup, and frozen raspberries.
+- Peel bananas and place in a blender or food processor with yogurt, maple syrup, and frozen raspberries.
 Blend until smooth.

 - Fill the molds with fruit mixture.